Certificate of Occupancy for LLCs in the District of Columbia

 - you change the amount of square footage

 - the ownership of the building has changed hands

-A Certificate of Occupancy isn’t a license to conduct business
+Is a Certificate of Occupancy a license to conduct business?

 A Certificate of Occupancy isn’t a license granting you permission to conduct certain business activities.